What is Bond Futures?

 The future price for the treasury bond is difficult to determine because the short party’s options concerned with the timing of delivery and the choice of the bond that is delivered cannot be easily valued.
 However, if we assume that both the cheapest to deliver bond and the delivery date is known, the treasury bond future contract is a futures contract on traded security that provides the holder with known income.
 The below equation shows that the future price (F0) of the bond is related to the Spot price (S0)

 - I – the present value of the coupons during the life of the futures contract

 - T – is the time until the maturity futures contract

 - r – is the risk-free rate

 Suppose an investor enters into a treasury contract to deliver a bond @ 12 % coupon with a conversion factor of 1.6000 where the delivery will take place in 270 days.
-Coupons are payable semi-annually on the bond and the last coupon date was 60 days ago, the next coupon date is in 122 days, the coupon date thereafter is in 305 days.
-The term structure is flat and the interest rate is 10% per Annum.
+Coupons are payable semi-annually on the bond, and the last coupon date was 60 days ago, the next coupon date is in 122 days, the coupon date thereafter is in 305 days.
+The term structure is flat, and the interest rate is 10% per Annum.
 Assume that the current quoted bond price is $115.

-The cash price of the bond is obtained by adding quoted price the proportion of the next coupon payment that accrues to the holder.
+The cash price of the bond is obtained by adding the quoted price the proportion of the next coupon payment that accrues to the holder.